Welcome to Edwards

 Her current teaching assignment includes:

-COMM 204 Introduction to Marketing
+COMM 204: Introduction to Marketing

 This course offers a broad introduction to the field and practice of marketing.
 We will explore how products and/or services are strategically marketed.
 We will study not only how products and services are marketed, but also how ideas, people, organizations, and places can be considered market offerings.
 In order to build successful marketing strategies, marketers must consider the relationship between marketing and external forces.
 Therefore, we will explore how consumers think and behave in response to marketing, how other members of the distribution channel (like retailers or manufacturers) and marketers interact, and how the external environment impacts on and is impacted by marketing.

-COMM 447 Entrepreneurship and Venture Development
+COMM 447: Entrepreneurship and Venture Development

 This course helps students develop the skills required for the successful formation of new business ventures, effective business succession, or small business expansion.
 Students also learn how to evaluate business models and plans, and how to manage on-going small and medium sized businesses.
 Students examine their own entrepreneurial potential and experience the process of planning the formation of a new venture, business succession, or business expansion through the preparation and formal presentation of a business plan.

-MBA 803 Business and Society
+MBA 803: Business Strategy and Societal Impact

 Through examination and hands-on application of critical aspects in today's dynamic environment such as corporate governance, competitive contexts, innovation, business ethics and corporate social responsibility, students develop the skills needed to analyze, formulate and implement firm strategy.
 This course is fundamental to understanding how business works and is an introductory course for the Edwards MBA.